 With just this simple task, you are making sure that your device is hard to become a target to such a DoS attack.
 It is essential not to use an aged OS that is not supported anymore, and there aren’t any security patches.
 In case you are using such an operating system, you won’t receive updates anymore.
 That makes you prone to experience not only a Teardrop attack but also some DDoS attack types.
 (If you are searching for a reliable DNS protection, check our DDoS Protected DNS Service)

+These attacks target the network layer, so your system should certainly be protected.
+You can implement a reliable firewall system that filters unwanted data.
 There are a lot of different types of firewalls.
 For sure, one of them is going to fit your network’s requirements.
 It is crucial to enable an efficient filter that is going to help you detect and stop infected data.
 It serves as an excellent protection method.

 Why are Teardrop attacks so important?